nleroy917/dissertation/sections/atacformer/main.typ

     "Department of Computer Science, School of Engineering and Applied Sciences, University of Virginia, 22908, Charlottesville VA"
   )
 )

+#informational-note([
+  This chapter is adapted from the following preprint: \
+  LeRoy _et al._ @LeRoy2025a, which introduced Atacformer, a transformer-based foundation model for analysis and interpretation of ATAC-seq data.
+])

 == Introduction to Atacformer
 #include "/sections/atacformer/introduction.typ"